BayAreaMetro/eps-projects/fastrak-exploration/README.md

-# Fastrak Exploration
+# FasTrak Exploration

-The purpose of this directory is to house all scripts related to Fastrak data cleaning and analysis.
+The purpose of this directory is to house all scripts related to FasTrak data cleaning and analysis.

 ## Contents